sporksmith/walking-onions-wip/other-proposals/xxx-dirport-linkspec.md

 ## Motivation

+Directory ports remain the only way to contact a (non-bridge) Tor relay that isn't expressible as a Link Specifier.
+We haven't specified a link specifier of this kind so far, since it isn't a way to contact a relay to create a channel.

-Authorities still expose directory ports, and encourage relays to use them preferentially for uploading and downloading.
-With Walking Onions, we try to make every kind of "address" a link specifier -- but there is currently no such way to specify directory ports.
-We want authorities to be able to specify a list of link specifiers that can be used to contact them for uploads and downloads.
+But authorities still expose directory ports, and encourage relays to use them preferentially for uploading and downloading.
+And with Walking Onions, it would be convenient to try to make every kind of "address" a link specifier -- we'd like want authorities to be able to specify a list of link specifiers that can be used to contact them for uploads and downloads.

+> It is possible that after revision, Walking Onions won't need a way
+> to specify this information.
+If so, this proposal should be moved
+> to "Reserve" status as generally unuseful.

 ## Proposal